 Be at the forefront of our movement to end mental health stigma and discrimination.

 Thank you so much for your patience with us whilst we have navigated this challenging past year and the suspension of our training to become a Time to Change Wales Champion.
 Whilst we still cannot meet face-to-face, we have refined our training so that we can begin to deliver it virtually, via Zoom.
-This interactive training will take place over two consecutive days in two, 2 and a half hour sessions (with a coffee break mid-way!).

 Time to Change Wales Champions are volunteers with experience of mental health problems who are at the heart of our campaign, challenging stigma in their own communities, campaigning in the media and sharing their stories.